 [2] Ashley Kent was Professor of Geography Education at the Institute of Education.
 For an example of Ashley’s work including a focus on the development of geography education at the IoE, see: https://www.tandfonline.com/doi/abs/10.2167/irg197.0

-One reply on “GEReCo: beginnings and future directions”
+One response to “GEReCo: beginnings and future directions”

 GEReCo does have a pre-history.